Calgary (provincial electoral district): 1905

-1909 general election
+1909

-About 6000 voters cast votes in this election.
+About 6,000 voters cast votes in this election.

 The 1909 Alberta general election saw a second seat added to the Calgary electoral district.
 The riding was not split however.
 Instead the members were elected by Block Voting with electors having the right to select up to two candidates on the ballots.
 Voters did not cast their votes solidly for the two candidates of their preferred party so members of two different parties were elected.

 The Conservatives and Liberals ran a slate of two candidates each, while the Socialists fielded one.
 William Cushing Minister of Public Works decided to run for a second term in office.
 The other Liberal candidate was prominent medical doctor William Egbert.

 The Conservatives ran former party leader Richard Bennett who had previously contested the district in 1905.
 Thomas Blow who was also a medical doctor rounded out the slate.
-Bennett was unanimously acclaimed at the party nominating convention held on March 1, 1909 despite not attending.
+Bennett was unanimously acclaimed at the party nominating convention held on March 1, 1909, despite not attending.
 The second spot on the slate was contested between Blow and J.A.
 Carson.
 The two candidates were left over from ten nominees who either had their nomination withdrawn for various reasons or the candidates themselves or refused to let their name stand.

 The Socialist Party selected George Howell to be its candidate.
 Howell worked as the secretary for the Calgary Trades and Labor council.
 Howell was a surprise choice by the Socialist nominating convention as he had not been running for the party nomination.

 The results of the election showed a roughly even split between the Liberals and Conservatives, although with each voter casting up to two votes, the picture is far from clear.
 Each major candidate received approximately a quarter of the votes cast.
 But it seems voters did not vote solidly for a slate.
 The leading candidate of the Liberals and Conservatives took more votes than their running mates, so in the end one of each party took the seats.
 The Conservatives picked up one seat and the Liberal incumbent held his.

 SPC candidate Howell took more votes than the Calgary Labour candidate had taken in 1905.
 He received support from about 12 percent of the voters.
 Howell's candidacy was not much of a factor, but Howell kept either of the main parties from gaining a clear majority in the popular vote.